ruby/rdoc/RI.md

 the {Ruby online documentation}[https://docs.ruby-lang.org/en/master]:

-- The `ri` documentation is always available, even when you do not have internet access (think:
+- The `ri` documentation is always available, even when you do not have internet access (think: airplane mode).
-- airplane mode).
-- If you are working in a terminal window, typing `ri _whatever_` (or just `ri`)
-- may be faster than navigating to a browser window and searching for documentation.
+- If you are working in a terminal window, typing `ri _whatever_` (or just `ri`) may be faster than navigating to a browser window and searching for documentation.
 - If you are working in an
   {irb (interactive Ruby)}[https://docs.ruby-lang.org/en/master/IRB.html]
-  session, you _already_ have immediate access to `ri`: just type `help` or `show_doc`.
+  session, you _already_ have immediate access to `ri`: just type `'help'` or `'show_doc'`.

 ## About the Examples